Weekly Raising Schedule & Puppy Areas

-Below is our week by week, tentative schedule for raising your puppy.
+Below is our week by week, tentative schedule for raising your puppy and where they are!

 Please note that specifics can change from litter to litter, so if there is something that is incredibly important to you, please make us aware of that prior to purchasing or going home with one of our puppies.
 Relationships with our puppy buyers are incredibly important as we whelp and raise these puppies for the first part of their lives.
 We want to stay an active member of the dog's life, thereafter.

 During the prenatal phase, we are getting momma ready for delivery.
 Dogs are pregnant for approximately 63 days, but can go as early as 55 and as late as 70 days.
 We always calculate from the first tie we see, but depending on when she ovulates it can be sooner or later.
 During this time, we are feeding her a high-quality food.
 She is getting plenty of exercise without overdoing it.
 We believe a healthy, fit dog has a much easier delivery than an overweight or under exercised dog.
 We will also be introducing her to her whelping box where she will sleep at night for at least a week before delivering, so she is comfortable in the area.
 We currently have our mommas whelping in our master bathroom so that we are near enough to hear any distress.
 This is a very fun stage, in the last couple days you can feel the babies nudging at mamma's side.

 Prenatal and Birth: